danieltjw/aifutures/README.md

 ---

-### __How do you get by?__
+### __How do you get by without work?__

-Previous savings from past work in tech MNCs have kept me from want.
-A mind kept active by the mental preparation of possibly encountering an independent AGI in the next few decades.
+Savings from past work in tech MNCs have kept me from want.

+Keeping up with the latest research and imagining what form AGIs might take has been intellectually engaging.

+While I have been quite the recluse, I'm open to any concerns.

 ---